cdvelop/tinystring/docs/betterment/ISSUE_DICTIONARY.md

 ### Dictionary Structure

-Based on analysis of current TinyString error messages, the dictionary contains reusable words in alphabetical order that can be combined to form any error message:
+Based on analysis of current fmt error messages, the dictionary contains reusable words in alphabetical order that can be combined to form any error message:

 ```go
 type dictionary struct {